rebelsky/sams-assorted-musings-reflections/index.md

 > I complain a lot about bad software.
 And I think a lot of software is bad.
 Here I reflect more deeply about these issues.

+On representing dates and times
+- *Forthcoming*

+> Why I hate things like "12:00 p.m." or "6/12/64".

+How to make email miserable to use
+- *Forthcoming*

+> My reaction to Grinnell's installation of Proofpoint.
+While I rant about bad software in a separate essay, Proofpoint causes me enough difficulty that it's worth a separate essay.

 Everything else
 ---------------